-Potential impact of "Parked" domains on measures of competition.
+1 Competition 1.1 Potential Impact of "Parked" Domains on Measures of Competition.

-Overall, in our discussion of the impact of new gTLDs on Competition, we treat all domains as equal.
+Overall, in our discussion of the impact of new gTLDs on competition, we treat all domains as equal.
 However, it is worth noting that the majority of domains in both legacy and new gTLDs are not the primary identifiers of typical websites.
 Instead, these domains are forwarded to other domains (including sub-domains), used only for email, monetized via advertising or simply do not resolve, perhaps held in reserve by speculators or as premium domains by registries.
-For a high level impact assessment, these domains, for lack of a better term, were considered "parked" by the review team.
-The review team simply attempted to consider if rates of these activities differed between legacy and new gTLDs and, if so, whether the difference suggests the need for further research.
-Our conclusion is that further research is necessary.
-Using this expansive definition of parking, according to data compiled by nTLDstats, about 68% of registrations in new gTLDs are currently parked.
+For a high-level impact assessment, these domains, for lack of a better term, were considered "parked" by the Review Team.
+The Review Team simply attempted to consider if rates of these activities differed between legacy and new gTLDs and, if so, whether the difference suggests the need for further research.
+Our conclusion is that while further research is ideal, the context of the new gTLD program might not be the right fit.
+Using an expansive definition of parking, according to data compiled by nTLDstats, about 68% of registrations in new gTLDs are currently parked.
 By way of comparison, 56% of registrations in legacy gTLDs are currently parked.
-Halvorsen et al ascribe parking to: (1) speculation in order to sell the domain later at a profit; (2) plans to develop the domain at a later date; or (3) unsuccessful development.
-2 Examples of behaviors that could be considered parking include: - The domain name does not resolve. - The domain name resolves but attempts to connect via HTTP return an error message. https://ntldstats.com/parking/tld (viewed on March 21, 2017).
+Halvorsen et al ascribe parking to: (1) speculation in order to sell the domain later at a profit; (2) plans to develop the domain at a later date; or (3) unsuccessful development.2 Examples of behaviors that could be considered parking include:

-T. Halvorson, M.F.
-Der, I. Foster, S. Savage, L.K.
-Saul, and G.M.
-Voelker, "From academy to .zone: An Analysis of the New TLD Land Rush," Proceedings of the 2015 ACM Conference on Internet Measurement Conference Metric. - HTTP connections are successful but the result is a page that displays advertisements, offers the domain for sale, or both.
-These pages may also be used as a vector to distribute malware. - The page that is returned is empty or otherwise indicates that the registrant is not providing any content. - The page that is returned is a template provided by the registry with no customization offered by the registrant. - The domain was registered by an affiliate of the registry operator and uses a standard template with no unique content. - The domain redirects to another domain in a different TLD.
+- 1. The domain name does not resolve. - The domain name resolves but attempts to connect via HTTP return an error message. - 3.
+HTTP connections are successful but the result is a page that displays advertisements, offers the domain for sale, or both.
+These pages may also be used as a vector to distribute malware. - 4.
+The page that is returned is empty or otherwise indicates that the registrant is not providing any content. - 5.
+The page that is returned is a template provided by the registry with no customization offered by the registrant. - 6.
+The domain was registered by an affiliate of the registry operator and uses a standard template with no unique content. - 7.
+The domain redirects to another domain in a different TLD.